 117th Congress

 On Thursday, April 15, 2021, U.S. Representative Mike Quigley (IL-05), a member of the House Permanent Select Committee on Intelligence, addressed the City Club of Chicago via video link.
 Quigley delivered remarks about the rise of domestic terrorism in the United States, recounted his experience of the January 6 attack, and offered his thoughts on building a stronger future.
+He also took questions from attendees.
+Media who would like to schedule a brief interview with Rep.

 Today, U.S. Representatives Mike Quigley (IL-05) and Jesús "Chuy" García (IL-04) sent a letter to the House Committee on Transportation and Infrastructure calling for strong support for cultural institutions in the upcoming infrastructure package.

 The House Committee on Transportation and Infrastructure (T&I) plans to advance surface transportation authorization legislation later this spring, building on H.R.
+2, the Moving Forward Act, from the 116th Congress.
+Chairman Peter DeFazio announced that the T&I Committee will formally accept requests for projects from House Members.

 U.S. Representative Mike Quigley (IL-05) released the following statement after footage was released showing the fatal police shooting of 13-year-old Adam Toledo in Chicago, Illinois, on March 29: